 Only requires ONE pot.

-Comes loaded with other great tasting veggies—like carrots, kale, onions, and corn.
+Comes loaded with other great tasting veggies—like carrots, kale (or spinach), onions, and celery.

 Did I mention that it’s just TOO GOOD TO NOT GRAB A BOWL + ENJOY?

 Turmeric is an amazing ingredient to incorporate into your dishes, especially in this soup.
 The health benefits that derive from this simple ingredient is so awesome.
 But if you’re wondering, what is turmeric and where you can find it—no worries.
 Let’s talk!

 Turmeric is the spice that gives curry it’s yellow hue.
 That’s right—it creates that bright yellow color all on it’s own.

 In addition, the main ingredient in turmeric—curcumin is where all the incredible benefits lie.
 It has powerful inflammatory effects and is a very strong antioxidant.

 The only downside is that curcumin is present at a very low rate in turmeric, therefore, the best way to gain the full benefits of this ingredient is to take supplements with high contents of curcumin, specifically.
 OK, so where does black pepper come in?
 Whelp, black pepper’s main ingredient–piperine actually helps the body to absorb curcumin (by large increases) which gives us the full effect of health benefits at work.
 Piperine on it’s own has it’s own set of benefits which range from nausea relief to headaches to poor digestion.